 |---|---|---|

-| Lost job-based coverage (laid off, fired, hours reduced, employer dropped coverage) | 60 days from loss of coverage | Letter from employer or COBRA notice showing coverage end date |
+| Lost job-based coverage (laid off, fired, hours reduced, employer dropped coverage) | Often 60 days before or after coverage loss; confirm the exact Marketplace deadline | Letter from employer or COBRA notice showing coverage end date |

-| Turning 26 (aging off parent's plan) | 60 days from your 26th birthday | Date of birth — coverage typically ends at month's end |
+| Turning 26 (aging off parent's plan) | Often 60 days before or after the coverage loss; confirm the exact Marketplace deadline | Date of birth — coverage typically ends at month's end |

-| Divorce or legal separation | 60 days from loss of coverage through spouse | Divorce decree or separation agreement + proof of prior coverage |
+| Divorce or legal separation | May apply when coverage is lost; confirm the exact Marketplace deadline | Divorce decree or separation agreement + proof of prior coverage |

-| Marriage | 60 days from marriage date | Marriage certificate |
+| Marriage | Often 60 days from the event; confirm the exact Marketplace deadline | Marriage certificate |

-| Having or adopting a baby | 60 days from birth or adoption date | Birth certificate or adoption paperwork |
+| Having or adopting a baby | Often 60 days from the event; confirm the exact Marketplace deadline and effective date | Birth certificate or adoption paperwork |

-| Losing Medicaid or CHIP | 60 days from termination notice | Medicaid termination letter |
+| Losing Medicaid or CHIP | Timing varies under current Marketplace rules; confirm the applicable deadline | Medicaid termination letter |

 Florida-specific note: Because Florida did not expand Medicaid under the ACA, adults without children earning below 100% FPL may fall into the "coverage gap" — they don't qualify for Medicaid and may not qualify for Marketplace subsidies.
 If you're in this situation, there are still options.
 Talk to a broker to explore alternatives.